wenewzhang/mixin_labs-java-bot/README.md

 }

 ```
-Go into src/main/resources, create a file: rsa_private_key.txt,Fill the private key you have already generated them in dashboard.
+Go into src/main/resources, create a file: rsa_private_key.txt, Fill the private key which you have already generated in dashboard.
 ```java
 -----BEGIN RSA PRIVATE KEY-----
 ...
 -----END RSA PRIVATE KEY-----
 ```

-Go back to the project directory, Download the mixin-java-jdk from github,
+Go back to the project directory, download the mixin-java-jdk from github,
 > rsa_private_key.txt
 ```bash
 mkdir libs